Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 ‘They said you were a murdering bushranger.’

-Intriguing and beautifully written, this dazzling novel unravels the secrets and memories of an Irish-Chinese family to explore what it means to belong to place, to ancestors, to ourselves – spanning centuries and generations.
+Intriguing and beautifully written, this dazzling novel spanning centuries and generations unravels the secrets and memories of one Irish-Chinese family to explore what it means to belong – to place, to ancestors, to ourselves.

 Details